SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

           - "http://edamontology.org/format_3989"
 ```

 While substantial progress was made during the hackathon, more work remains to be done.
 The nf-prov plugin that our work is based on will, in some scenarios, produce invalid RO crates by writing nested items.
 We have raised this issue with the developer of the plugin.
-During the biohackathon, we successfully implemented the tool description component, but output descriptions—though feasible through a similar approach—are not yet propagated to the RO crate.
+During the BioHackathon, we successfully implemented the tool description component, but output descriptions—though feasible through a similar approach—are not yet propagated to the RO crate.

 While our current efforts focus on Nextflow workflows, we aim to extend this approach to other workflow management systems, such as Galaxy, where a similar RO Crate structure could provide consistent metadata across diverse platforms.
 Furthermore, future work would include integrating this method into existing metagenomics workflows to further promote interoperability and reuse in the metagenomics research community.